-Be it the grand tehri nath, the solid pahunchi or the magnificent chandan haar; gold jewellery in Uttarakhand is quite bold.
-Apart from being a quintessential part of a Pahari woman’s attire, it is a reflection of the state’s glorious cultural heritage.
+Be it the grand tehri nath, the solid pahunchi, or the magnificent chandan haar, the gold jewellery of Uttarakhand is a beauty to behold.
+Apart from being a quintessential part of a Pahari woman’s attire, it reflects the state’s glorious cultural heritage.

-An ornament for the nose, bulaq is made of gold and is known for the intricately crafted motifs on it.
-Traditionally worn by the newly married women of Kumaon, Jaunsar, and Garhwal, it was considered an important piece of jewellery gifted by the bride’s family.
+A gold ornament that is worn by piercing the septum of the nose, the bulaq is known for its intricately hand-crafted motifs.
+Traditionally worn by newly married women of Jaunsar, Kumaon, and Garhwal, it is considered an essential piece of jewellery gifted by the bride’s family.

 Courtesy: Battulaal Jewels

 Locally known by various names such as monad, murkhli, munda, or tugyal, kundals are gold earrings worn by the Pahari women of Uttarakhand.
 The most common type of kundal is the bali – a huge circular earring made of gold.
 However, they are available in different shapes and sizes, and in gold and silver.
 In modern times, the designs vary based on preference and status compared to the traditional hoop.

 Also known as nathuli, tehri nath is a big nose ring in the moon’s shape, worn by both urban and rural Garhwali women.
 Known for the brilliant craftsmanship that goes into making it, including intricate stonework and Kundan, tehri nath is available in stunning patterns inspired by flora and fauna.
 Like the other nose rings, this is also one of the most important ornaments in bridal jewellery and the centre of attention for brides.